Sun Metro: Brio

-The logo of Brio, Sun Metro's bus rapid transit system.

 Sun Metro began operating its express bus service, named Brio, on October 27, 2014, serving the Mesa Street corridor (part of State Highway 20) between Downtown El Paso and the Westside Transfer Center in Northwest El Paso.
 The frequency of Brio buses range from 10 minutes during weekday rush hours to 15 minutes mid-day from Monday to Friday, and 20 minutes on Saturdays; buses do not run on Sundays or holidays.
 The line uses 22 purpose-built curbside stations with shelters, ticket vending machines for pre-boarding payment, and real-time arrival information.
 The 8.6 mi route runs in mixed traffic, but does use transit signal priority.
 The Brio fleet consists of 60 ft branded New Flyer Xcelsior articulated buses powered by compressed natural gas, able to carry 72 total passengers and feature on-board WiFi, interior bike racks, and passenger information monitors.
 The project cost $27.1 million to implement, using local funds and a Federal Transit Administration grant.

 Sun Metro opened its second Brio route, extending the system to Mission Valley via Alameda Avenue at a cost of $35.5 million.
 Further routes on Dyer Street and Montana Avenue are planned, with the former beginning construction as early as 2017.